 * An American aviation "interest group", the "Me 262 Project", has built replicas of single-seat and twin-seat Me 262s.
 These aircraft are authentic down to the rivets, one major exception being the use of modern General Electric J85 nonafterburning turbojets rather than the pathetically unreliable Jumo 004Bs.
 The J85 nonafterburning turbojet was used on the T-2 Buckeye trainer and provides 13.14 kN (1,340 kgp / 2,950 lbf) thrust, substantially more than that of the Jumo 004B.
 The smaller J85s are fitted in the original Me 262 nacelle design using special mounting hardware so that the aircraft's external appearance remains unchanged.

 Initial flight of the first replica, a two-seater, was on 20 December 2002, though it suffered a landing gear collapse on its second flight.
 The pilot was uninjured, but the aircraft was laid up for six months with repairs.
 By the fall of 2005, the group had the two-seater back up in the air, joined by a single-seater.
-The group plans to build a total of five aircraft in all.BACK_TO_TOP
+The group planned to build a total of five aircraft in all, but to date, no more have been built.BACK_TO_TOP

 * The development of the Heinkel He 280 fighter ran in parallel to that of the Me 262, and for a time the He 280 remained an alternative to the Me 262.
 Preliminary design of the He 280 apparently began in the summer of 1939, while the He 178 was going into flight tests, but in any case work started in earnest on the Heinkel fighter in the fall of the 1939.
 The design team was under the supervision of Dr. Heinrich Hertl, with chief designer Karl Schwaerzler.